Desserts/TreatsDelicious Chocolate Chip Banana Bread with a Twist

 Preparation

-• In a bowl or a stand mixer add your softened butter and sugar and mix for about 4 minutes.
+• Add your softened butter and sugar in a bowl or a stand mixer and mix for about 4 minutes.

-• Add in your vanilla, eggs, bananas, buttermilk and sour cream and mix to combine (about 2 minutes)
+• Add in your vanilla, eggs, bananas, buttermilk, and sour cream and combine (about 2 minutes).

-• Add in your dry ingredients- flour, baking powder, baking soda and mix to combine
+• Add in your dry ingredients- flour, baking powder, baking soda- and combine.

-• Add in your chocolate chips and if you like walnuts you can add in some of them as well
+• Add in your chocolate chips, and if you like walnuts, you can add some.

 Printable Recipe Below